Freedom Index

 HB276 would increase the amount of sales tax that consumers would have to pay on online purchases.

 The Georgia State House of Representatives passed HB276 on April 1, 2020 by a vote of 111 to 54.
-We have assigned pluses to the nays as this bill only serves to increase the role of government in day-to-day life.
+We have assigned pluses to the nays as this bill increases the role of government in day-to-day life.
 Rather than increasing sales taxes, government must reduce both the tax burden for citizens and the size of government.

 Additional Online Taxes | HB276